Nagano mountain hut owner hopes emperor will not give up passion for trekking | The Japan Times

 Masatoshi Yonekawa, 77, who runs the Kuroyuri Hyutte hut for trekkers in Chino, Nagano Prefecture, accompanied then-Crown Prince Naruhito as a guide during a September 2017 hike up 2,646-meter Mount Tengu and realized the prince did not have much freedom even during private visits because he is always followed by escorts and bound by a precise schedule.

-Yonekawa surmised that he enjoyed “having a greater sense of solitude than usual” during his time in the mountain range, which is on the border of Nagano and Yamanashi prefectures.
+Yonekawa surmised that he enjoyed “having a greater sense of solitude than usual” during his time on the mountain range, which is on the border of Nagano and Yamanashi prefectures.

 During his stay at the hut, he was accompanied by about 50 people, including police officers, Yonekawa said.
 Places to rest, take pictures and fix his hair were precisely set in advance.

-His stay came after his father made a rare video message aired in August 2016 to hint at his desire to abdicate.
-When Yonekawa invited the then-prince to come back with his wife to see the mountain range covered in snow, he replied that it would be “a little difficult,” Yonekawa said.
+His stay came after his father made a rare video message aired in August 2016 hinting at his desire to abdicate.
+When Yonekawa invited the then-crown prince to come back with his wife to see the mountain range covered in snow, he replied that it would be “a little difficult,” Yonekawa said.

 “I wondered then if he thought it was going to be his last opportunity to climb a mountain,” he recalled.